 Remaining sites are more remote and more expensive requiring transparent, comprehensive cost/benefit analyses before proceeding.

-Expand the use of Ontario’s low-carbon, renewable biomass fuel at the Thunder Bay Generating Station and convert OPG owned generators at Nanticoke and Lambton Stations to biomass and natural gas.
+Expand the use of Ontario’s low-carbon, renewable biomass fuel at the Thunder Bay Generating Station and convert OPG owned Lambton Generating Station to biomass and natural gas.

 Ontario’s natural gas-fired stations are best suited to respond during peak demand periods as they can quickly ramp up generation to effectively back up intermittent renewables.
 Relying on carbon emitting natural gas-fired generation as baseload generation is costly and dramatically increases GHG emissions.